KSaravanan07/bufferbloat_5g/README.md

-# Bufferbloat Problem in 5G NR
+# Bufferbloat Problem in 5G NR using NS-3 Simulator built on C++

 ## Project Overview